Phase retrieval of bandlimited functions for the wavelet transform: Main results

 Together with the analyticity of $f$ and $g$ this implies

 where $P$ is a polynomial of degree $\ell-1$.
 Now, if $P$ is not the null polynomial, then $f\mp g$ is not in $L^2(\R)$ and we have a contradiction.
 Therefore, $P\equiv 0$ and $f=\pm g$. \end{proof}

-\begin{oss} It is worth observing that Theorem~\ref{thm:unquenessresultreal} does not hold for progressive wavelets, that is for wavelets with only positive frequencies.
+\begin{oss} It is worth observing that Theorem~\ref{thm:unquenessresultreal} does not hold for progressive wavelets, that is, for wavelets with only positive frequencies.
 Indeed, the hypothesis of Theorem~\ref{thm:unquenessresultreal} will always be violated since for all progressive wavelets $\psi$ and any $\ell \in \N$

-Actually, real-valued signals cannot be determined up to global phase by the magnitude of their wavelet transform with respect to any progressive wavelet.
-By the definition of the wavelet transform, it is immediate to observe that if $f, g\in L^2(\R)$ are such that $f_+=e^{i\alpha}g_+$ and $\psi$ is a progressive wavelet, then
+Actually, one can convince oneself that real-valued signals can never be uniquely determined up to global phase by the magnitude of their wavelet transform with respect to any progressive wavelet.
+Indeed, by the definition of the wavelet transform, it is immediate to observe that if $f, g\in L^2(\R)$ are such that $f_+=e^{i\alpha}g_+$ and $\psi$ is a progressive wavelet, then

-for any $b\in\R$ and $a\in\R_+$.
-We show that it is actually possible to construct real-valued signals that do not agree up to global phase even though their analytic representations do, and thus \eqref{eq:equalitymagnitudewavelets} is satisfied.
-We consider $f,g \in L^2(\R)$ as well as $\alpha\in\R$ and we suppose that
+for all $b\in\R$ and $a\in\R_+$.
+Additionally, we can show that it is actually possible to construct real-valued signals that do not agree up to global phase even though their analytic representations do, and thus \eqref{eq:equalitymagnitudewavelets} is satisfied.
+To do so, we consider $f,g \in L^2(\R)$ as well as $\alpha\in\R$ and we suppose that

 or equivalently